Publications

 • Qelect: Lattice-based Single Secret Leader Election Made Practical

-Yunhao Wang, Fan Zhang (Yale University).
+Yunhao Wang, Fan Zhang.
 In USENIX Security 2025.

 Qelect introduces a lattice-based, constant-round post-quantum SSLE protocol with practical optimizations for significant speed improvements.